redteaminfra/redteam-infra/puppet/README.md

 Homebase runs a git-daemon that other machines can periodically pull from and apply in a similar way.

+## gophish

+Sets up gophish listening on 3333 and 443 with a snakeoil cert

 ## Homebase tools

 A small collection of packages that are useful for homebase operations.